Improving Your Health With A Balance Board

 Good coordination is something you need to complete even the most basic everyday tasks.
 In order to stay centered and upright your entire body must work together.

-Using a balance board will help you power through those mid-work day slumps by keeping you on your toes.
+Using a balance board at work will help you power through those mid-work day slumps by keeping you on your toes.
 Where a seated desk provides the perfect cozy environment for catching some zzzz’s, it’s much more difficult to start nodding off while you are moving since you need to remain alert and aware of your body positioning to remain stable.

 Let’s face it, exercising is always easier when you are having fun.
 And how could you not have fun rocking around while you work?